isislab-unisa/ABM_Comparison/Agents.jl/README.md

 ```

 ### Benchmark
-The results have been collected using the script `test_agent.sh`.
+The results have been collected using the script `test_agent.sh` that requires to change the model's file name to test (line 9).

 ```console
 bash test_agents.sh output